-Course Credit Weight Length Prerequisite Principles of Engineering 1 1.0 Full Year Introduction to Engineering Design
+Course Credit Weight Length Prerequisite Drinciples of Engineering 1 1.0 Full Voor Introduction to Engineering Principles of Engineering 1 1.0 Full Year Design

 Technological Design contributes to the development of each high school student's capacity to make responsible judgements about technology's development, control, and use.
 Students are actively involved in the organized and integrated application of technological resources, engineering concepts, and scientific procedures.
 Through high school technology education experiences, students address the complexities of technology and issues that stem from designing, developing, using and assessing technological systems.
 In developing functional understanding of technology, students comprehend how human conditions, current affairs, and personal preferences drive technological design and problem solving.
 Actively engaged in making and developing as well as using and managing technological systems, students better understand the role of systems in meeting specific purposes.
 Students are able to analyze and understand the behavior and operation of basic technological systems in different contexts.
 NCAA approved course